4d/4d-for-ios/docs/Actions-DefineFirstAction.md

 ### STEP 1.
 Table action in Action section

-Now, imagine that you are going on hollidays and you want to **change all your tasks status** to "Postponed".
+Now, imagine that you are going on holidays and you want to **change all your tasks status** to "Postponed".

 Let's define this action from the Action section: